 At the request of the Department of Health and Human Services Regulation and Licensure, we will conduct fire safety inspections of any mobile home park seeking a license or license renewal.

 In addition to the code review fee an additional fee equal to 50 percent of the code review fee to determine compliance with the accessibility guidelines.
-This fee is not to exceed $250.
+This fee is not to exceed $500.
 Other political subdivisions may assess their own fees as determined by their governing boards.
 This additional fee, called a NAG or ADA fee, is assessed on plans that do not fall under a Local Authority jurisdiction or if the plan submitted is that of Shop Drawings.

 |Total Value of Proposed Structure or Improvement||Fee|